M4tt-/devops-demo/readme.md

 ## devops-demo

 A repo for playing with the basics of DevOps and cloud providers (AWS, GCP, Azure).
-There are CI/CD pipelines, cloud provisioning (IAAC), and other random fun stuff.
+There are CI/CD pipelines, cloud provisioning (IaC), and other random fun stuff.
 Some of this code was written while taking a DevOps course offered by in28min (link below under Author) and further modified to be more general.

 Tech stack: